reduxjs/redux/docs/Troubleshooting.md

 #### Make sure mapStateToProps is correct

-It's possible you're correctly dispatching an action and applying your reducer but the corresponding state is not being correctly translated into props.
+It's possible you're correctly dispatching an action and applying your seducer but the corresponding state is not being correctly translated into props.

 ## Something else doesn't work